eaidova/time_machine/README.md

 Start script
 >main.py

+When processing a video, do not forget to specify the maximum number of frames for processing in line 58

 If you want to apply other neural networks, go to main.py and uncomment what you want to use and comment out what you don't want to use

 **Please make sure that you are sending the correct data to log in to the network**